digital-cancer-research/Protocol-Deviation-Monitoring_AI-classifier/README.md

 ## Testing

-To validate the service, you can send a query to the server as outlined in the [*user's guide*](QA-Programmer2_V1.md.md).
+To validate the service, you can send a query to the server as outlined in the user's guide.